Distribution Analytics FAQ

 Our distribution provider’s data feed is processed on our servers to generate each metric whenever new files arrive.
 Total streams represents the sum of every completed play of your music across all reporting services within the selected date range.
 Total play time is the cumulative listening time in minutes for those plays.
 Total listeners counts each unique account or device that streamed your music at least once.
 Top performing tracks and releases are determined by ranking your content in order of highest to lowest total streams.

-Where can I learn more about Spotify royalty calculations?
+Where can I learn more about Spotify earnings?

-For detailed information on how Spotify calculates and pays out royalties, please refer to the following resources:
+For detailed information on how Spotify calculates and pays out earnings, please refer to the following resources:

 These pages explain the pro rata payment model, average per‑stream rates, and how factors such as subscription type and listener location affect your total earnings.